5 Cosy Fire Pits to keep you warm and toasty this autumn.

-The terrazzo trend is here to stay and I for one am not sad about it.
-As previously mentioned, I love the warm tones and natural patina of rust on metal but if that is not your cup of cocoa or you just prefer a low maintenance life then this one could be for you.
+The terrazzo trend is here to stay and I for one am here for it.
+As previously mentioned, I love the warm tones and natural patina of rust on metal, but, if that is not your cup of cocoa or you just prefer a low maintenance life, then this one could be for you.

 This round, stylish fire pit, complete with added barbecue grill, is made from UV, frost and rust-resistant MgO and is inspired by natural concrete to give a terrazzo effect.
 It looks pretty authentic too, yet remains lightweight for practicality.
 It’s suitable for burning logs or charcoal and the fire pit comes with a protective mesh spark guard to help reduce spitting from flames and a heat-resistant poker and grill top.

-It is a little pricier than some of the other fire pits in my top 5, coming in at £198.00, but when you consider the fact that it does not rust and as a result may have a bit more longevity than some of the other ones, I think it’s a fantastic buy and would look perfect in a more contemporary style garden.
+It is a very reasonable £149.99, and when you consider the fact that it does not rust and as a result may have a bit more longevity than some of the other ones, I think it’s a fantastic buy and would look perfect in a more contemporary style garden.

 The Little One